Exit poll 2019: Pollsters predict clear majority for BJP in Maharashtra, Haryana

 New Delhi, Oct 21: Most exit polls predicted a comfortable majority for the Bharatiya Janata Party in Maharashtra and Haryana assembly elections.

-Voting in Maharashtra to elect a fresh 288-member assembly and 90 member assembly in Haryana has just concluded.
-With the conclusion of voting, all eyes are now on exit poll predictions that gives an indication of how the political fortunes might swing in the BJP-ruled state.
+Voting for 288-member Maharashtra assembly and 90 member Haryana assembly concluded at 6 PM today.
+As soon as the voting concluded exit polls started tickiling in and most of the pollsters have predicted a landslide win for the saffron party.

-People in large number casted their vote to decide the fate of 4,406 candidates 1,169 in Haryana and 3,237 in Maharashtra in this assembly elections.
+People in large number cast their votes to decide the fate of 4,406 candidates 1,169 in Haryana and 3,237 in Maharashtra in this assembly elections.

 Both Maharashtra and Haryana have BJP governments.
 While in Maharashtra, the BJP is in power with its ally Shiv Sena, in Haryana, the BJP has the majority on its own.
 Maharashtra Chief Minister Devendra Fadnavis and Haryana's ML Khattar are first-time CMs and both come from a strong RSS background.